-- Use information technology resources only for college business except as otherwise detailed in college policy Intellectual Property - 40.02, and procedure, Intellectual Property Produced By Howard Community College Faculty and Staff - 40.02.01.
+- use information technology resources only for college business except as otherwise detailed in college policy 40.02, Intellectual Property and procedure 40.02.01, Intellectual Property Produced By Howard Community College Faculty and Staff with College Resources.
 This provision applies equally to all college-owned or college-leased equipment.

-- Safeguard the access, transmission, and storage of all college-related information as detailed in college procedure, Safeguarding College Information - 61.13.01.
+- safeguard the access, transmission, and storage of all college-related information as detailed in college procedure 61.13.01, Safeguarding College Information.

-- Protect information systems by logging off of the college’s computer network when away from the workstation and enabling the screen saver and password protection settings.
+- protect information systems by logging off of the college’s computer network when away from the workstation and enabling the screen saver and password protection settings.
 Desktops and monitors should be powered down at the end of the workday, unless systems are needed for remote access or printer sharing.
-Employees must ensure regulated or confidential information displayed on monitors is not visible to others, in compliance with college procedure, Safeguarding College Information - 61.13.01.
+Employees must ensure regulated or confidential information displayed on monitors is not visible to others, in compliance with college procedure 61.13.01, Safeguarding College Information.

-- Not record an individual’s social security number in any electronic device, document, or database, unless the collection is required by law and used for specific purposes within the college’s administrative computing system.
+- not record an individual’s social security number in any electronic device, document, or database, unless the collection is required by law and used for specific purposes within the college’s administrative computing system.
 Additionally, employees must not transmit or require the transmission of an individual’s social security number over the internet unless there is a secure connection and encryption protection.
-For further details, refer to college procedure, Safeguarding College Information - 61.13.01.
+For further details, refer to college procedure 61.13.01, Safeguarding College Information.